Why the pandemic is costing women more than men

 To accommodate this, and prevent gender disparity in the workplace, some businesses have already introduced re-entry programs and mentorship for women — from skills development to tech support.

 One company offering this is IBM.
 It’s expanding its “returnship program” that aims to hire and train women who have had to step back from employment during the pandemic.

 Rethink the way you write job ads

-When the time is right and your company is actively hiring again, pay attention to the wording used in your job ads.
+Pay attention to the wording used in your job ads.
 Research proves gendered words and phrases like “challenge” and “loyal” reinforce gender stereotypes, especially in the workplace.

 It’s women that have faced the brunt of the pandemic and its lockdowns, and it’s even worse for women of colour.
 As we edge back into normality, it’s over to governments and businesses to provide an easy route back into the workplace for women.